Whether your customer loyalty scheme is brand new or if you’ve had it a while, how do you know if you’re getting the most of out it?

 Step 2: Make Sure Your Staff Understand How Your Loyalty Scheme Works

-Making sure your staff can use the software is vital.
+Making sure your staff can use the relevant business loyalty app or software is vital.
 Registering customers only takes a moment, and if an existing member of your loyalty scheme has forgotten their card, it’s both possible and very easy to search a member and add any points without the need to scan a barcode.
 Issuing and redeeming points is also a straightforward process, so your staff do not need to feel daunted.

 Show your staff how to use your software and offer refresher courses if they need it, so you know that all elements of your loyalty system are being utilised to their full potential.